vimlord/MeshSimulation/README.md

 #####Controller

-The Controller class is the only class really involved in controlling the simulation.
+The Controller class is the only class heiarchy currently involved in controlling the simulation.
 This allows for key mapping and naming.
-This data can later be used to determine which keys are being pressed, and therefore whether or not to execute a program.
+This data is used by the GUI class to determine which keys are being pressed, and therefore whether or not to execute a program.

 #####Visual Interface